andreacasalino/DynamicFlow/README.md

 ```

 The functionalities provided are completely thread-safe (by the way feel free to report any bug if you discover a strange behaviour ;)).
 Moreover, this package is already embedded with the functionality to update the flow by exploiting **multi threading**.
-From the outside, only the number of threads to use
-must be specified.
+From the outside, only the number of threads to use must be specified.

-METTERE esempi cpp di come si gestisce multi threading.

 **Contents**